FTTE: Enabling Federated and Resource-Constrained Deep Edge Intelligence: Experiments Results

-\textbf{Faster Convergence: } FTTE achieves markedly faster convergence than existing FL baselines, as quantified by the number of required communication steps (one round equals a model upload/download).
+FTTE achieves markedly faster convergence than all the considered FL baselines, as quantified by the number of required communication steps (one round equals a model upload/download).
 This rapid convergence enables earlier deployment of performing models, significantly reduces overall training time, and thus enhances device energy efficiency and lifespan by limiting both runtime and thermal load.
-Table\ref{iid} compares FTTE with SyncFL ie, FedAVG, AsyncFL, and Semi-AsyncFL ie, FedBuff, across a range of models, datasets, and data heterogeneity.
-In each setting, FTTE is trained until it meets the target accuracy, while baselines are evaluated by the number of steps needed to reach the same target.
+Table \ref{iid} compares FTTE with SyncFL ie, FedAVG \cite{mcmahan2023communicationefficientlearningdeepnetworks}, AsyncFL \cite{xie2020asynchronousfederatedoptimization}, and Semi-AsyncFL ie, FedBuff \cite{nguyen2022federatedlearningbufferedasynchronous}, across a range of models, datasets, and data heterogeneity.
+In each setting, FTTE is trained until it meets the target accuracy, while baselines are evaluated by the number of steps needed to reach the same target accuracy.
 If a method surpasses the target accuracy (e.g., FedAVG), we log the round when the threshold is first met.
-When a baseline does not attain the target (often observed for FedBuff), the number of rounds is recorded as “$>$10k.”
+When a baseline does not attain the target accuracy within 10k communicationsteps or converges to an accuracy lower than target accuracy (often observed for FedBuff), the number of rounds is recorded as “$>$10k.”
 Unstable runs resulting in oscillating loss are marked as “Osc.” — a failure mode prevalent for AsyncFL and non-IID baselines.
-As evidenced by Table\ref{iid} and Fig.\ref{comm_main} (CIFAR-10), \textit{\textbf{FTTE consistently matches the target accuracy in far fewer communication steps across all evaluated scenarios.}}
+As evidenced by Table\ref{iid} and Fig.\ref{comm_main}, \textit{\textbf{FTTE consistently matches the target accuracy in far fewer communication steps across all evaluated scenarios.}} including IID and Non-IID data distributions simulated using Dirichlet $\alpha=10000$ and $\alpha=0.1$ respectively.